Bradley24798/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5-local_variables-lists all local variables and environment variables, and functions.
-6-create_local_variable-creates new local variable named BETTY with the value School 7-create_global_variable- creates global variable named BEST with value school
+6-create_local_variable-creates new local variable named BETTY with the value School 7-create_global_variable- creates global variable named BEST with value school 8-true_knowledge- print the result of the sum of 128 plus value of TRUEKNOWLEDGE